Christmas with Penguin

 Ruadhán Mac Cormaic is the former Legal Affairs Correspondent and Paris Correspondent of the Irish Times.
 He is now the paper's Foreign Affairs Correspondent.
 The Supreme Court is his first book.

-Ellen MacArthur has been named Sailor of the Year twice, crowned World Champion, named Sunday Times Person of the Year 2001 and was runner up in the BBC Sports Personality of the Year.
+Ellen was described in the Observer as 'The first true heroine of the 21st Century'.
+She's been named Sailor of the Year twice, was crowned World Champion, was named Sunday Times Person of the year 2001 and was runner up in the BBC Sports Personality of the Year.
 Ellen is from Whatstandwell in Derbyshire and lives in Cowes.

 Danny MacAskill is professional street trials rider for Red Bull and Santa Cruz Bicycles.
 Raised in Dunvegan, a remote Scottish outpost on the Isle of Skye, he was a bike mechanic, but his passion for trials riding turned into an unlikely career when his debut video - jaw-dropping stunts played out on the streets of Edinburgh - went viral.
 Danny has built over 200 million YouTube hits with films including 'The Ridge' - an epic ride across the Isle of Skye's Inaccessible Pinnacle, filmed with GoPro.
 He has been nominated for Action Sportsperson of the Year at the Laureus World Sports Awards and the National Geographic Adventurer of the Year Award.